electric-eloquence/fp-stylus/README.md

 * Usually under gulp task `'custom:watch'`.
 * Watches the `source/_styles/src/stylus` directory for a file modification.
 * Triggers a Stylus build and overwrites CSS whether or not it has direct edits.
-* Puts line comments in the CSS.
+* Prints line comments in the CSS.

 #### `'stylus:watch-no-comment'`
 * Usually under gulp task `'custom:watch'`.
 * Watches the `source/_styles/src/stylus` directory for a file modification.
 * Triggers a Stylus build and overwrites CSS whether or not it has direct edits.
-* Does not put line comments in the CSS.
+* Does not print line comments in the CSS.
 * Ignores any `stylus.linenos` setting in `pref.yml`.

 #### `'stylus:watch-write-tmp'`